 A charity that is ‘fighting for children and young people’s mental health.’
 The organisation prides itself on representing the views of young people and has a record of undertaking and supporting participation programmes and events to ensure that these views are heard and understood.
 The website provides information on the work that Young Minds undertakes.
 It provides information on training courses that Young Minds offers. **Young Minds have undertaken a consultation exercise with young people in London in support of the Mental Health in Schools Project and the report is provided here**

-We a list of useful websites for primary care professionals, many of these links are relevant to you and colleagues.
+We have a list of useful websites for primary care professionals, many of these links are relevant to you and your colleagues.